waylayio/waylay-sdk-alarms-py/docs/AlarmsBatchOperationsApi.md

 # Intialize a waylay client instance
 waylay_client = WaylayClient.from_profile()

+# Note that the typed model classes for responses/parameters/... are only available when `waylay-sdk-alarms-types` is installed
 from waylay.services.alarms.models.batch_operation_results import BatchOperationResults
 try:
     # Get Alarms Batch Operation Status